Last Updated on

 You’ll also need to buy fixings like long nails and screws, and other elements such as corner beads and scrim tape.
 This can push the cost of your project up significantly, as can insulation, skirting boards and other optional extras like wallpaper or paint.

-Professional Stud Partition Wall Installation Costs
+Professional Stud Partition Wall Installation Costs in 2020

 If you’re not confident doing the job yourself – or if you simply don’t have the time – you may choose to employ a professional.
 Some pros will charge per square metre for installing a stud wall, whilst others quote for the entire project.